timrossinfo/timrossinfo.github.com/source/_posts/2013-03-26-uiappearance-with-uiss.markdown

 ## Introducing UISS

-[UISS](http://github.com/robertwijas/UISS) stands for UIKit Style Sheets.
-UISS is an iOS library build on top of UIAppearance proxies and provides a convenient way to define styles using JSON.
+[UISS](http://github.com/robertwijas/UISS), developed by [Robert Wijas](http://robertwijas.com), is an iOS library build on top of UIAppearance that provides a convenient way to define styles using JSON.

 Let's look at a more complex example of styles defined in Objective-C using UIAppearance: